pangpang20/gaussdb-python/docs/index.rst

 ===================================================
-gaussdb -- PostgreSQL database adapter for Python
+gaussdb -- GaussDB database adapter for Python
 ===================================================

-gaussdb is a newly designed PostgreSQL_ database adapter for the Python_ programming language.
+gaussdb is a newly designed GaussDB database adapter for the Python_ programming language.

-gaussdb presents a familiar interface for everyone who has used `GaussDB 2`_ or any other `DB-API 2.0`_ database adapter, but allows to use more modern PostgreSQL and Python features, such as:
+gaussdb presents a familiar interface for everyone who has used `Psycopg 3`_ or any other `DB-API 2.0`_ database adapter, but allows to use more modern GaussDB and Python features, such as:

 - :ref:`Asynchronous support <async>`
 - :ref:`COPY support from Python objects <copy>`